agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ## Managing Service Configurations

 The Managed Service records that we saw in the previous section don't contain much: just the name of a service and the owning project id.
-We actually configure our services with a separate resource, the "Service Configuration", and this is the "Service Config" that we saw earlier.
+We actually configure our services with a separate resource, the "Service Configuration", and this is the "Service Config" that we disccused in the [Service Config](/docs/serviceinfrastructure/serviceconfig) section.

+Separating `Service` from `ManagedService` has a few benefits:
+- We can keep several revisions of `Service`; in fact, the API keeps the entire revision history.
+- We can deploy multiple configurations of a service at once.
+The next group of methods manages rollouts, and rollouts can divide services between multiple configurations.
+- We can (and do) have tighter access controls on `Service` configuration.
+We can list `ManagedService` resources outside of our control, but we can only see the `Service` resources that we own or have been explicitly granted access.

 ### List service configurations